tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 <compare>
 <james {% include timecode %}>

-no, maybe, something like that but it's there's a specific term for it for people who are just.. they just want to "cyber" and that's it.
+No, maybe, something like that but it's- there's a specific term for it for people who are just.. they just want to, you know, "cyber" and that's it.
 They'll lead you on for weeks and weeks and weeks.

 </james>
 </compare>
 <compare>
 <nick>

 (I have done that...)
-Um because like sometimes I...
+Um, because like sometimes I...

 </nick>
 </compare>
 <compare>
 <james {% include timecode %}>

-We need like a "bonk", I could go [mimes hitting Nick with a newspaper] bad!
+I need like a "bonk", I could go like, [mimes hitting Nick with a newspaper] bad!

 </james>
 </compare>
 <compare>
 <nick>

-Well, listen what that is I'm never dishonest about it.
-I'm sort of upfront and I say like I'm not really interested in meeting up, um... but I love doing cyber, I love talking to people, and regardless of that there is still an ongoing expectation that "oh we're gonna meet up eventually, he's just saying he's not into meeting people so he can bypass all of the undesirable-- I'll bypass all the undesirable gays!" um, and when I was kind of coming of age on gay dating--
+[laughs] Well, listen what that is, I'm never dishonest about it.
+I sort of am upfront and I say, like, "I'm not really interested in meeting up," um... but I love doing cyber, I love talking to people, and regardless of that there is still an ongoing expectation that, "oh we're gonna meet up eventually, he's just saying he's not into meeting people so he can bypass all of the undesirable-- whoops- I'll bypass all the undesirable gays!"
+Um, and when I was kind of coming of age on gay dating--

 </nick>
 </compare>
 <compare>
 <james {% include timecode %}>

-But that isn't-- that's the first I've heard about that just today, the "screening process".
+And that isn't-- that's the first I've ever heard about that just today, the "screening process".
 That there are people that will put on the that kind of asexual-esque gaze to kind of screen out the ones they're really not interested in.
 {% assign timecode = "15:33" %}

 </james>